Thank you! Your submission has been received!

 • Awareness levels within a population.

-Lowest Reported Rate: France stands out with the lowest reported diagnosed autism rate globally, with roughly 1 in 144 children identified.
+Lowest reported benchmarks: France stands out with the lowest reported diagnosed autism rate globally, with roughly 1 in 144 children identified.
 Again, similar considerations about influencing factors apply when interpreting this data point.

 Top 20 Countries with Autism Prevalence